How to make a character jump in Unity

 Simple jump with Space bar

 We will add a Ridigbody component and apply upward force to it when space bar is pressed.
+Here are the steps to do it.

 2. Copy and paste the code below to the script.

-3. Attach Rigidbody component to your character.
+3. Click on Add component and add a Rigidbody component to your character.

 4. Attach the script to your character.